Everything You Need to Know About Roofing, Part 1: Roofing 101

-Drainage: The design feature of a roof that allows it to shed water.
+Drainage: This is a roof design feature that allows it to shed water.
 This is measured using the slope, or pitch, of the roof, which is determined by the rise in inches for each foot of horizontal distance — known as the “run.”
-For example, a roof with a 5-in-12 slope rises 5 inches for every foot in distance.
+For example, a roof with a 5-in-12 slope rises five inches for every foot in distance.

-After you understand the components that make up your roof, it's important to identify roofing design elements, and which ones apply to your home.
+After you understand the components that make up your roof, it's important to identify the roofing design elements that apply to your home.

 Take a look outside and check which elements your roof has, noting how many ridges, hips, abutments and gables are present.
-If you’re considering a roof replacement in the near future, it’s important to understand the square footage and design of your existing structure to estimate how much it will cost.
+If you’re considering a roof replacement, it’s important to understand the square footage and design of your existing structure to estimate the cost.

 Does your home have the original roof, or were repairs made within the past few years?
 Depending on the type of shingles you have and the age of your roof, you may need to keep an eye out for leaks or even schedule a replacement.
 When your roof needs to be replaced will depend on the existing structure and shingle type.
 Asphalt shingles will hold up for 20 years, while wood shake roofs can last up to 30.